NickChronis2004/home-server/README.md

 **How to activate:** From chat, just tell JARVIS (e.g. "activate protocol snowfall" or "something seems off, lock the system down").
 Executes **instantly, no confirmation needed** — it's intentionally a defensive/reversible action, so no delay is required.

 **What it does:** Disables all write actions (restart/stop/start container, backup) system-wide.
-Read-only diagnostics (container status, disk space, logs, etc.) stay fully available.
+Read-only diagnostics (container status, disk space, logs, host diagnostics, etc.) stay fully available.

 **When to use it:** If you suspect something abnormal is happening — e.g. messages you don't recognize, tools being called that you didn't ask for, or you just want to proactively "freeze" the system while you investigate.